matiasvaleriani/TP0-IS2/README.md

 ## 📖 Introduction

 This project consists of a RESTful API developed with FastAPI in Python, aimed at managing courses within the ClassConnect platform.
-The API provides functionalities to create, view, and delete courses, using an in-memory storage structure.
+The API provides functionalities to create, view, and delete courses, using MongoDB for data storage.
 Best practices were implemented regarding error handling following the RFC 7807 standard, execution within a Dockerized environment, and automated testing with pytest to ensure software quality.

 ---